Skip to content

 14 min read

-| Comparisons
+| Comparisons Updated April 26, 2026

-Canada gives graduates a Post-Graduation Work Permit (PGWP) for up to 3 years with a clear pathway to permanent residency.
+Canada gives graduates a Post-Graduation Work Permit (PGWP) for up to 3 years With a clear pathway to permanent residency.
 The UK offers a 2-year Graduate Route (3 years for PhD holders) with no job restrictions.
-Germany provides an 18-month job-seeker visa and the fastest path to permanent residency in Europe — just 2 years of skilled work.
+Germany provides an 18-month job-seeker visa And the fastest path to permanent residency in Europe — just 2 years of skilled work.
 This guide compares post-study work visas across 11 countries so you can plan your career before you even apply.

 For country-specific career guides, see our articles on USA careers, UK Graduate Route, and Canada PGWP.